This recipe for green bean casserole is a gluten-free version of the classic Thanksgiving dish. It’s made with a homemade gluten-free cream soup.

 The classic casserole is made using a can of cream of mushroom soup.
-Cream soups are typically made with flour, so I made my own cream (of chicken) soup following A Pinch of Healthy’s recipe with one simple modification – I used corn starch in place of flour.
+Cream soups are typically made with flour, so I prefer to make my own cream (of chicken) soup following A Pinch of Healthy’s recipe with one simple modification – I use corn starch in place of flour.

 - 1 batch of Cream of Chicken Soup, substituting cornstarch for the flour